-Acrisure Arena To Host Food & Beverage/Hospitality Job Fair Thursday
+Acrisure Arena to Host Food & Beverage/Hospitality Job Fair Thursday

-PALM DESERT (CNS) – A job fair will be held Thursday at Acrisure Arena for residents seeking careers in hospitality.
+PALM DESERT (CNS) – There will be a job fair Thursday at Acrisure Arena for residents seeking careers in hospitality.

-The job fair will be held from 3-6 p.m. at the venue’s main entrance, 75702 Varner Road, according to arena officials.
+The job fair will be from 3 to 6 p.m.
+Thursday at the venue’s main entrance, 75702 Varner Road, according to arena officials.

 “Recruiters are hiring for a variety of hospitality positions to start work immediately,” they said.
 “Applicants are encouraged to apply for job positions ahead of attending the events on the Acrisure Arena website.”